warncke/immutable-access-control/README.md

 ## Roles

 All access control rules are assigned to roles.
-Acess control rules are never assigned directly to accounts.
+Access control rules are never assigned directly to accounts.

 In order to give an account permission to perform an action the access rule for